-University of New South Wales Students' Union-where notice is given prior to the end of the fifth week of first term £1, thereafter no refund.
+- University of New South Wales Students' Union-where notice is given prior to the end of the fifth week of first term £1, thereafter no refund. - University of New South Wales Sports Association-where notice is given prior to 30th April a full refund is made, thereafter no refund.

-University of New South Wales Sports Association-where notice is given prior to 30th April a full refund is made, thereafter no refund.
+Miscellaneous-where notice is given prior to 30th April £1, thereafter no refund.